Learn how to cook couscous! Toss this tiny pasta with herbs and lemon to make a simple side dish, or try one of the couscous recipes suggested below.

 - Israeli: Instead of steaming Israeli couscous, I cook it like I do other kinds of pasta.
 I bring a large pot of salted water to a boil and add the pearl-like balls, cooking for 7 to 8 minutes, or until al dente.
 As soon as I drain it, I toss it with a large glug of olive oil so that the balls don’t stick together.

 Once you’ve cooked your couscous, you have all sorts of options for using it!
 Here are a few of my favorites:

-- Make it a meal on its own!
+- Make it a meal on its own.
 Make the recipe below.
 Then, top it with roasted veggies like cauliflower, Brussels sprouts, or butternut squash, drizzles of tahini sauce, and your favorite protein to make an easy meal!

 - Herbed Farro

-- Cilantro Lime Rice
+- Perfect Brown Rice

-- Cauliflower Rice
+- Stovetop White Rice

 Lemon Couscous Recipe

 - In a medium saucepan, bring the water to a boil.
-Add the couscous, 1 teaspoon olive oil, and 1/2 teaspoon sea salt and stir.
+Add the couscous, 1 teaspoon olive oil, and ½ teaspoon sea salt and stir.
 Cover, remove from the heat, and let stand for 5 minutes.

-- Fluff the couscous with a fork, transfer it to a large bowl, and toss it with the remaining 1 tablespoon olive oil, 1/4 teaspoon sea salt, garlic, lemon zest, lemon juice, parsley, and pine nuts.
+- Fluff the couscous with a fork, transfer it to a large bowl, and toss it with the remaining 1 tablespoon olive oil, ¼ teaspoon sea salt, garlic, lemon zest, lemon juice, parsley, and pine nuts.